I’m a writer, but before I’m a writer, I’m a human being. And as a human being, sometimes I make mistakes.

 Conversely, just about every time someone has sent me a thoughtful and friendly heads-up to let me know something was wrong with my site — whether it was a typo or a broken link — they’ve used their real name and email address and often included a link to their own website.

 To Forgive is Divine

 These situations continue to arise, especially for writers and bloggers who put themselves and their work in front of the reading public.
 There seems to be a movement of people that delights in the shortfalls, mistakes, and failures of others and get a thrill from insulting and humiliating them.
 I guess it makes them feel better about themselves, and that seems to me a cheap and ineffective way to boost one’s self-esteem.

 As with any critiques, our initial response to a thoughtful or friendly correction might be defensive or emotional.
 You might think you didn’t make a mistake, or you might be offended that someone is criticizing your work even though you didn’t ask for their advice or feedback.
 And when the correction is wrong or the delivery is nasty, there’s an even bigger likelihood that you’ll be offended (and rightly so).

 On the other hand, as you travel around the web, you might see mistakes on other people’s blogs or you might come across them when you’re reading books.
-Should you stay mum or help a fellow writer out?
+Should you stay mum or help out a fellow writer?

 Good Grammar Manners